A tensor-based exponential integrator for diffusion--reaction equations in common curvilinear coordinates: Space discretization by finite differences

 \section{Space discretization by finite differences}

-In this section, we derive appropriate space discretizations of the above one-dimensional operators by second-order centered finite differences.
-We assume equispaced points in each coordinate, with space step sizes $h_\rho$, $h_\theta$, $h_\phi$, and $h_z$.
+In this section, we derive appropriate space discretizations of the above one-dimensional operators by centered finite differences. {We recall that the number of discretization points is $n$ in each coordinate and that the space step sizes are denoted by $h_\rho$, $h_\theta$, $h_\phi$, and $h_z$.}